Varadkar interview; VAT discount ends; and private equity groups circle AIB’s €1bn bad loan portfolio

 Joe also writes that the bank is expected to announce shortly which of two private equity funds – Lone Star or Apollo – will take over a portfolio of seriously troubled loans which were originally worth €1 billion.

-Kennedy Wilson has submitted a major planning application for a new office campus on St Stephen’s Green, taking in both its own headquarters in the old Department of Justice building and the offices of KPMG at junction with Harcourt Street.
+Kennedy Wilson has submitted a major planning application for a new office campus on St Stephen’s Green, extending from its own headquarters in the old Department of Justice building to the offices of KPMG at the junction with Harcourt Street.
 Deputy property editor Ronald Quinlan says the move will be seen as a clear pitch to accommodate the Big Four accountant in its search for a new Dublin headquarter office.

 Shannon-based Atlantic Aviation Group has bought a former Flybe business in England that maintains cargo planes for Britain’s Royal Air Force (RAF).
 Barry O’Halloran has the details.